devsf/devsf.github.io/README.md

 # sergioferraresi.it source code

+# Known issues
+*  glitch on landscape view on tablet

 ## Changelog

 ### 2020-12-31+dev005
-*  tentative glitch fixing on mobile
+*  tentative glitch fixing on tablet

 ### 2020-12-31+dev004
 *  minified js and css